Taylor Swift Can Shake Off Wedding Costs — But Most Couples Can't: The Price of Getting Married in 2025

 Inflation hasn’t helped.
 Rising costs for food, alcohol and flowers (blame global supply chain issues and extreme weather) have made even simple weddings more expensive.

-Networking within your community like friends, small business owners, and local vendors can uncover hidden gems at a fraction of the price.
+Networking within your community such as friends, small business owners and local vendors can uncover hidden gems at a fraction of the price.

 Don’t forget the honeymoon

-After all the planning, celebrating and months of coordinating, the honeymoon is that first breath of calm and bliss for a newly married couple.
-The average honeymoon in 2025 costs between $5,000 and $7,500, depending on the destination.
+After all the planning, celebrating and months of coordinating, the honeymoon is that first breath of calm for a newly married couple.
+The average honeymoon in 2025 costs from $5,000 to $7,500, depending on the destination.

-With airfare, resort rates and travel insurance all climbing, it’s not uncommon for international trips to push $10,000+, especially if the couple is heading to a “bucket list” destination like Greece, the Maldives or Japan.
+With airfare, resort rates and travel insurance all climbing, it’s not uncommon for international trips to push $10,000-plus, especially if the couple is heading to a “bucket list” destination such as Greece, the Maldives or Japan.

 When couples look back years later, they won’t remember the exact catering bill or chair rental price, but they will remember that once-in-a-lifetime trip.